zenaxo/WebServer17/README.md

 To start the client and connect to the server, use the run_client.sh script.
 1. Make the script executable by running the command: `chmod +x run_client.sh`.
 2. Start the server with the command `./run_client.sh`.
+3. The user must provide the host name and port number of the server that the client want to connect

 ## How do I test the connection to the server?
 1. Run `curl localhost:PORT/debug` to check the server's debug information.